Part 4: Developing a Toileting Plan

 As you get started, remember:

-- Give it time.
-Toilet training a child with autism or other developmental challenges can be a lengthy process.
+• Give it time.
+Toilet training an autistic child or other developmental challenges can be a lengthy process.
 Think in terms of accomplishments instead of days, weeks, and months.

 Goals